-Field Name Example NewsML-G2 Property and Example this means a format of DDHH Six digits are be used to express the day and time in IPTC 7901, in practice this means a format of DDHHMM, where DD is the day of the month, HH is the hour, MM minutes.
-In G2, there are more timestamp fields available, Time Zone GMT Three-alpha character field.
+Field Name Example NewsML-G2 Property and Example Day and Time 091230 Six digits are be used to express the day and time in IPTC 7901, in practice this means a format of DDHHMM, where DD is the day of the month, HH is the hour, MM minutes.
+In NewsML-G2, there are more timestamp fields available, Time Zone GMT Three-alpha character field.
 Optional in IPTC 7901.
 No separate equivalent in NewsML-G2 (none needed) Month of Transmission Feb Three-alpha character field.
 Optional in IPTC 7901.
 No separate equivalent in NewsML-G2 (none needed) Year of Transmission 09 Two-digit field.
-Optional in IP G2 (none needed) Two-digit field.
 Optional in IPTC 7901.
 No separate equivalent in NewsML-G2 (none needed)